mattjmorrison/mattjmorrison.github.io/_posts/2014-04-02-ember-testing.md

 ### Only Unit Test When You Need To

 Finally, I have one more point to make.
 This may be a bit controversial so buckle up.
 Over the past few years my team and I have evolved the way that we test applications.
 We have found that maintaining unit tests over time tends to be tedious and requires more upkeep than is desirable.
-Let's dissect or previous examples and see why that style of testing may prove to be brittle.
+Let's dissect our previous examples and see why that style of testing may prove to be brittle.

 ### Stubbing The Object You Are Testing

 The first brittle piece of our test is where we are stubbing out our store.
 Since you're replacing a piece of production code with a different piece of code you are not really testing your production code as it will exist in production.
-Your are testing a piece of your production code, which is the point, right?
+You are testing a piece of your production code, which is the point, right?
 However, what happens when the piece of stubbed out production code changes and your stubbed out test version does not?
 Then you will have a passing test and failing production code, which is a worst case scenario.
 This type of test is a short term win and a long term burden.
 While stubbing is not completely avoidable, a good rule to follow is not to stub (or mock) the object that you are testing.

 ### Calling Methods That You Never Call